birchpoplar/saasops/README.md

 ## TODOs

+- Move into a docker container for install
+- provide easy selection between databases (for multiple clients)
+- make status updates consistent and more descriptive on what is going on behind calcs
+- add in the docstrings for the typer commands

 1. add in color selection for charts with config load
 2. add first pytests with input dataframes/DB and output revenue/metrics
 3. finish off typer command definitions plus docstrings